What is a Self Test?

 How many takes should I do?

-The big no-no in a self test is looking down the barrel (looking into the camera lens), unless it is specified that you do so.
+The big no-no in a self-test is looking down the barrel (looking into the camera lens).
+Unless of course, it is specified that you do so.
 Sometimes monologues or songs may be down the barrel, but in normal audition scenes never look into the camera.

 Editing and Editing Software?

-Self tests are really easy to edit.
+Self-tests are relatively easy to edit.
 You typically just need to cut off the start and end of each scene, add a slate (a blank slide that says your name, agent, and the role you are auditioning for), and a few fades up and down.
-This can easily be done in iMovie, which comes with every Mac.
+This can easily be done in iMovie, which comes with every Mac, or video editor which comes on most PC computers.
 If you want something more extensive Premiere Pro is great or else Final Cut Pro is very good.
-But if it’s just for self tests your basic movie editing program is more than enough.
+But if it’s just for self-tests your basic movie editing program is more than enough.
+One final suggestion is Davinci Resolve, which offers a basic version for free.

 - Choose your best takes.